 Eric Krimmer, CRMS Faculty

 Resident Assistant & Team Sports Leader

 Molly grew up on the east coast and made her way west for college to attend Colorado College.
 She studied romance languages (French and Spanish) and graduated in 2013.
 After graduating, she moved to San Francisco to become a teacher.
 She currently teaches 4th grade boys.
 She loves exploring the outdoors through hiking, running, and camping.
 She also loves playing sports.
 Molly can't wait to return to (HS)2 and spend time outdoors with the amazing students and faculty.

-Hello!
-My name is Annie Oppenheim and I am so looking forward to joining the HS2 staff this summer!
-I am originally from the East Coast but moved to San Francisco after graduating from Dartmouth College in 2015.There I studied history and education policy and spent time exploring the mountains of New Hampshire and Maine.
-In San Francisco I teach 4th grade at the Town School for Boys.
-I have loved teaching and discussing literature and history with my students and I look forward to continuing those conversations as I move up with the same class to teach 5th grade humanities next year.
-In my free time I love hiking, running, and anything else that allows me to be outside with friends and family.
+Annie is so looking forward to joining the HS2 staff this summer!
+She is originally from the East Coast but moved to San Francisco after graduating from Dartmouth College in 2015, where she also spent time exploring the mountains of New Hampshire and Maine.
+In San Francisco she teaches 4th grade at the Town School for Boys.
+She loves teaching and discussing literature and history with her students and she looks forward to continuing those conversations as she moves up with the same class to teach 5th grade humanities next year.
+In her free time she loves hiking, running, and anything else that allows her to be outside with friends and family.